betterscientificsoftware/bssw.io/Articles/WhatIs/WhatIsCseSwTesting.md

 #### Continuous Integration (CI) testing
 A form of testing where the primary aims are to provide _immediate_ feedback regarding compatibility of changes with respect to multiple, parallel branches of development as well as overall software functionality.

-The [article](../Blog/UnderstandingSoftwareTestingPractices.md) introduces terminology for CSE software testing.
+The article *[Understanding Software Testing Practices](/blog_posts/understanding-software-testing-practices)* introduces terminology for CSE software testing.

 <!--body end--->